After reading this article, you will know where to find side gigs and the most popular ways to do them.

 Delivering food and groceries can be a great way to make some extra cash on the side.

-I used similar services myself when the COVID-19 pandemic struck, and I can tell you that I was delighted to use these services since they allowed me to enjoy great food from the comfort of my home.
+I used similar services myself during the COVID-19 pandemic, and I can tell you I was delighted to use them because they let me enjoy great food from the comfort of my home.

 Unfortunately, if you decide to do this side hustle and the next, you can’t do it from your home.